12 Sweet Valentine’s Day Games for People of All Ages

 5. Who’s Who?

-As your guests arrive, stick the notes to their backs so they don’t know which move they have.
+As your guests arrive, stick the notes to their backs so they don’t know which movie they have.
 Throughout the party, guests will ask other guests questions about their movie to see if they can figure out what it is.
 You can give a prize to the one who guesses first for some extra incentive.

 If you like how this game sounds, you could go beyond movies with a different theme too.
 Try it with romantic song titles or common Valentine’s Day gifts.
 And speaking of gifts and games, here are the best video game-themed Valentine’s Day gifts to pick from.

 6. Name That Love Song

 Speaking of romantic songs, Name That Love Song is a nifty party game.
-Find some of those mushy love songs and write down several lines from each song onto pieces of paper.
+Find the name of some mushy love songs and write down several lines from each song onto pieces of paper.

 Then, when you and your guests are sitting around chatting, start the game.
-Either give each person a piece of the paper with the song lyrics, or have them pull out of a hat.
+Either give each person a piece of the paper with the song lyrics, or have them pull one out of a hat.
 Next, have each person read the lyrics in an extremely dramatic way.
 See which guest can guess the name of the song first.

 Have each person read their lyrics and of all the guests, the one with the most correct answers wins.

 Mobile Games for Couples

 Whether you and your significant other like to work together or prefer playing games to boost your relationship, we have a few mobile games for you.
 These are specifically for two players, enjoyable, and easy to pick up and play.

 Dual is a local two-player game, so you just need your mobile devices and either Wi-Fi or Bluetooth.
 You can choose from three modes: Duel, Deflect, or Defend.
 The goal for the Duel mode is to tilt your device to avoid bullets while shooting them at your partner at the same time.
 See who is the last one standing in this classic mode.